mapbender/mapbender-documentation/en/elements/misc/applicationswitcher.rst

 YAML-Definition
 ---------------

 This template can be used to insert the element into a YAML application.
+Please note that you have to refer to the variables with double percentage signs (%%) in the url definition.

 .. code-block:: yaml